MediaGrubber/pop-power/index.md

 HIS AGE = 28

-THINGS HE DOES = teaches in the University of Arizona Writing Program in Tucson, AZ; studies in UA's PhD program in Rhetoric, Composition, and the Teaching of English (RCTE); makes movies; draws pictures; lounges on rooftops; tickles cacti; chugs caipirinhas.
+THINGS HE DOES = teaches in the University of Arizona Writing Program in Tucson, AZ; studies in UA's PhD program in Rhetoric, Composition, and the Teaching of English (RCTE); makes movies; draws pictures; rides bikes; drinks beer.

 **ABOUT THIS SITE**